Independent vs. dependent variables: Key differences with examples

 Since weight loss is recorded numerically and can have decimal values, it is a continuous dependent variable rather than a categorical one.

-1. Categorical of discrete dependent variables
+2. Categorical or discrete dependent variables

 Categorical (or discrete) dependent variables are based on distinct categories or classifications rather than numerical values.
 They take on a limited number of possible values and are not measured on a continuous scale.